 My pregnancy wasn't the easiest.
 I had some issues, and scares along the way.
 At 20 weeks I bled heavily from an unexplained placenta abruption that my Dr. worried meant I could lose our baby.
 But she always hung on.

 A few months after Sloane's first birthday Brad and I made the other best decision of our lives... to do it all again.
 This time with a frozen transfer, and just one embryo.
-(We had just one left - the only little one who survived what they call the "freezing" process.)
+(We had just one left - the only little one who survived what is called the "freezing" process.)
 We were told the odds were lower, and again there were some challenges - but they led us to our baby Sydney.

 To anyone reading who is struggling I want to tell you that you aren't alone.
 I have been there, and it can be incredibly isolating.
 Now I'm (very gratefully) writing from the other side.
 But I will never forget the journey that led me to Motherhood.